111: Moon Zero Two

 Chuck Mangione is a prolific horn player who had an international instrumental hit in 1978 with “Feels So Good.”
 He was also a recurring character on the animated sitcom King of the Hill.

 Swan Lake is a Russian ballet composed by Pyotr Tchaikovsky in 1876 about a cursed princess.
-The latter part of the riff is likely a reference to the infamous 1965 horror film Monster A-Go-Go, dealt with in Show 421.
+Also a reference to the infamous 1965 horror film Monster A-Go Go, dealt with in Show 421.

 They made some extra cash by selling this set to Donny & Marie.

-Donny & Marie is a variety show that aired on ABC from 1976 to 1979 and starred sibling singers Donny and Marie Osmond.
+Donny & Marie was a variety show that aired on ABC from 1976 to 1979 and starred singing Mormon siblings Donny and Marie Osmond.
+The hosts were 18 and 16 years old when the show first aired.

 Is that Norm Crosby? –Or Crorm Nosby.